aws-samples/amazon-bedrock-samples/docs/poc-to-prod/inference-profiles/inference-profile-basics.md

 [Open in github](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/poc-to-prod/inference-profiles/inference-profile-basics.ipynb)

-<h1> Amazon Bedrock Custom Inference Profiles </h1>
+<h1> Amazon Bedrock Application Inference Profiles </h1>

-This notebook demonstrates how organizations can implement, test, validate, and operationalize Amazon Bedrock Application Inference Profiles.
-The aim is to provide a comprehensive understanding of how to manage and utilize Application Inference Profiles effectively.
+This notebook demonstrates how organizations can implement, test, validate, and operationalize Amazon Bedrock application inference profiles.
+The aim is to provide a comprehensive understanding of how to manage and utilize application inference profiles effectively.

 <h2> Overview </h2>

-Amazon Bedrock Custom Inference Profiles enable organizations to tag all Bedrock base foundation models with Cost Allocation Tags, making it possible to categorize usage by organizational taxonomies like cost centers, business units, teams, and applications.
+Amazon Bedrock application inference profiles enable organizations to tag all Bedrock base foundation models with Cost Allocation Tags, making it possible to categorize usage by organizational taxonomies like cost centers, business units, teams, and applications.
 This scalable, programmatic approach to managing AI spend across multiple workloads reduces reliance on manual processes, lowers the risk of cost overruns, and ensures that critical applications receive priority.
 With enhanced visibility and control over AI-related expenses, organizations can optimize their GenAI investments and drive innovation more efficiently.
-This notebook demonstrates the creation of a Custom Inference Profile and its use in invoking models.
+This notebook demonstrates the creation of an application inference profile and its use in invoking models.

 <h2> Architecture </h2>
 ![Architecture](./images/architecture.png)

-The preceding architecture illustrates the configuration of Amazon Bedrock’s Custom Inference Profiles, which enable granular control over model usage and cost allocation.
-A Custom Inference Profile is associated with a specific model ID and AWS region, and can be created by copying a System-Defined Inference Profile template and adding custom tags for detailed tracking and management.
+The preceding architecture illustrates the configuration of Amazon Bedrock’s application inference profiles, which enable granular control over model usage and cost allocation.
+An application inference profile is associated with a specific model ID and AWS region, and can be created by copying a System-Defined Inference Profile template and adding custom tags for detailed tracking and management.
 While System-Defined Inference Profiles support cross-region inference, automatically routing requests across regions using a unified model identifier, these predefined profiles cannot be tagged, limiting visibility for managing costs and performance.
-To address this, Amazon Bedrock has introduced Application Inference Profiles, a new capability that empowers organizations to optimize foundation model management across regions.
-With Application Inference Profiles, organizations can create custom profiles with metadata tailored to tenants, such as teams, projects, and workloads, streamlining resource allocation and monitoring expenses across diverse AI applications.
+To address this, Amazon Bedrock has introduced application inference profiles, a new capability that empowers organizations to optimize foundation model management across regions.
+With application inference profiles, organizations can create custom profiles with metadata tailored to tenants, such as teams, projects, and workloads, streamlining resource allocation and monitoring expenses across diverse AI applications.

 <h2> Use case </h2>

-This notebook contains implementation, test, and validation steps for various Bedrock Inference Profile API functionalities, including:
+This notebook contains implementation, test, and validation steps for various Amazon Bedrock application inference profile API functionalities, including:
 - Create Inference Profile
 - Get Inference Profile
 - List Inference Profiles